It’s 5:30 in the evening and your trying to cook dinner.

 As your chopping vegetables, your toddler keeps pulling at your shirt to show you something in his playroom, your 5 year old is running in circles around your table screaming at the top of his lungs, and your husband just texted that he’ll be late for dinner.

 All you want to do is get freakin dinner ready…but your kids are driving you crazy!

 Often times we yell or get mad at our kids for reasons that have nothing to do with them.
 We are stressed, disorganized, distracted, or tired, so we don’t have the patience we need with our kids.
 We end up taking out our frustrations on them.

-I recently asked the members of our Stop Yelling Group to tell me when they feel like they are most likely to yell.
+I recently asked the students and alumni in my Mama’s Anger Management Support Group to tell me when they feel like they are most likely to yell.
 Here are many of their answers.